OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_pre_deployment.md

  -	Oxygen absorbed in the plastic of the Niskin bottles is transferred into the water sampled.
 This oxygen contamination increases the concentration obtained when follow Winkler method.
 It has been measured values of apparent concentration of 2 - 4 μmol kg<sup>-1</sup> in the Pacific minimum zones, showing a significant positive bias {cite}`Garcia-Robledo2021`.
  -	Presence of extremely low concentrations of oxygen concentrations (nmol levels) in areas like the core of the Peruvian oxygen minimum zones.

-Thus, when working in these areas, it is recomended to do:
+Thus, when working in these areas, it is recommended to do:
  - In-situ approaches for 0 % calibration suggested by {cite}`Thomsen2016`.
  - Intercomparisons with STOX sensors attached to a shipboard CTD {cite}`Revsbech2009` or new low-oxygen sensing foils (0-10% saturation) from Aanderaa.

-#### 100 / 0 % saturation protocol
+#### 100 / 0 % saturation calibration protocol

 This method is necessary to check the sensor drift over time as the foil wears out.
 It’s recommended to do it before the deployment and after recovery.
 NOTE: Sensor foil must be wet during all procedure steps.
 Some information to read before we proceed with the calibration: